donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 You can perceive the light of the gods emanating from the holy.
 It comes off as different whisps of light, faintly visible.
 With a successful Intelligence test you can narrow down which gods might be doing the blessing.
 #edit kinda lame
 ## Secret Identity
-Max: Personality
+Max: Charisma

 You maintain a secret identity that allows you to appear richer, or perhaps poorer, than you actually are.
 With GM permission, choose any one career.
 As long as you are dressed appropriately, you may use the social status of the chosen career you masquerade as rather than your own for modifying tests.
-However, maintaining this identity will require personality tests when you encounter those who may recognize your falsehood.
+However, maintaining this identity will require charisma tests when you encounter those who may recognize your falsehood.
 You may create a new secret identity for each level you have in this talent.

 #edit might need some rewriting
 ## Shadow